 New Year’s Eve in Harrisburg

 End the holiday season on a high note by celebrating New Year’s Eve in downtown Harrisburg.
 Enjoy live music in a festive environment at Market Square before the dropping of the strawberry at midnight rings in 2020.

 Of course, Harrisburg isn’t the only place in the area that features a New Year’s Eve drop.
 Other great choices include the pickle in Dillsburg, the sled in Duncannon, the rose drops in York and Lancaster, and many more.

 Looking for even more things to do this holiday season?
-Check out our top Christmasy things to do in Pennsylvania, the most festive towns in PA, our top picks for Christmas events in Philadelphia, the best holiday attractions in Bethlehem, Pennsylvania, and our favorite ways to experience Christmas in Lancaster County, and the best Christmas lights in Pittsburgh.
+Check out our top Christmasy things to do in Pennsylvania, the most festive towns in PA, our top picks for Christmas events in Philadelphia, the best holiday attractions in Bethlehem, Pennsylvania, our favorite ways to experience Christmas in Lancaster County, and the best Christmas lights in Pittsburgh.